 Owning a coffee shop has a certain romance to it—surrounded by the delectable aroma of freshly ground coffee beans, serving regular customers who find comfort and social interaction while hanging out in your shop, and building a business that brings in a satisfying income.

-Then, you consider the sheer number of coffee shop franchises available, and it’s hard to know which one would make the best investment.
+Then, you consider the sheer number of available coffee shop franchises , and it’s hard to know which one would make the best investment.
 Should you go with the biggest name, like Starbucks?
-Or should you consider a smaller brand whose rise you can ride along to great heights, like the Just Love Coffee franchise?
+Or should you consider a smaller brand whose rise you can ride along to great heights?

-Here’s a look at several popular or rising coffee franchise brands available and how they compare to the Just Love Coffee franchise, so you can see how the perks add up.
+Here’s a look at several popular or rising coffee chains available and how they compare, so you can see how the perks add up.

 It may surprise you to know that Starbucks Coffee isn’t a franchise.
 Each location of the chain is corporate-owned, and the Seattle-based company doesn’t award franchises.
 They grant licenses to allow investors to, essentially, rent the Starbucks brand to run each store for them.